Ravichandhran/Mobile-Store-/README.md

 added one more line to the file example
 Hi welcome to this project,
-this was a interesting to work ,
+this was a interesting to work ,and then here we can learn some more knoowledge about technical and management